sebanalysis/sebbeck.com/_posts/2022-12-09-thoughts-on-management.md

 My philosophy of management consists of 3 maxims: transparency, simplification, goal-orientation.

 - Transparency: Wages, roles, tasks, responsibilities, motivations: everything will be open and obvious to all involved.
-There should be no pretense about the differing financial motivations and incentives of wage laborers and those with shares.
+There should be no pretence about the differing financial motivations and incentives of wage laborers and those with shares.
 Company information should be based on raw data accessible online, not on hearsay.
 - Simplification: Remove requirements and processes that do not serve the goal.
 The more abstract, generally the more useless.
 People should never be paid to justify their own job.
 They should be incentivized to automate or remove the need for it, and then be promoted as they now do the work of multiple people.
 - Goal-orientation: The purpose of the business is to make money from delivering a product.
 I refuse to rent seek or justify it as 'operating under the fiduciary responsibility to shareholders'.
 This only moves humanity backward.
 What is required to motivate people is a constant awareness of the goal.
 We should work to constantly and iteratively redefine the goal.